gotthardp/lorawan-server/README.md

 ### Usage

-The server behaviour is described in the [Communication Guide](doc/Communication.md).
+The server behaviour is described in the [Introduction](doc/Introduction.md).

 The [Installation Instructions](doc/Installation.md) describe how to build, install and configure the server.
 You can use a Debian package, download the binary